 Susan Carney Lynch

-Susan Carney Lynch was born on July 26, 1966, in Providence, Rhode Island.
+Susan Carney Lynch was born in Providence, Rhode Island.
 She was raised in Fall River, Massachusetts, and graduated as valedictorian from that city’s B.M.C.
 Durfee High School in 1984.
 After high school, she enrolled at Dartmouth College where she graduated with a B. A. in history in 1988.
 Interested in the law, she spent two years after college serving as a paralegal for law firms in New York and Boston.
 In 1990, she enrolled at the Indiana University School of Law.
 While in law school, Lynch served as the founding Editor-in-Chief to the Indiana Journal of Global Legal Studies (v.1, 1992/93).
 Lynch received her JD degree, from IU, in 1993.

 Lynch’s legal career began (1993-1996) as Litigation Associate the Washington, D.C., firm of Bayh Connaughton & Malone, PC.
 She then spent several years with the firm Brand, Lowell & Ryan, PC, before joining the U.S. Department of Justice.
 She currently holds the title of Senior Trial Counsel for Elder Justice, Civil Fraud Section, Civil Division, where she leads national investigations and civilly prosecutes long-term care facilities that fail to adequately care for their residents.
 In 2000, she received a Master of Laws in Litigation and the Judicial Process from Georgetown University and in 2016 she was awarded a Doctorate of Public Health in Health Leadership and Management Public Health from Johns Hopkins.
 She has been an adjunct professor of law at Georgetown since 2000.